ShubhamWaingade2024/Floor-Cleaning-Bot/README.md

 ## 📖 Overview

 The **Autonomous LiDAR-Based Floor Cleaning Robot** is an intelligent robotic system designed to clean indoor environments with minimal human intervention.
-It utilizes **LiDAR-based SLAM (Simultaneous Localization and Mapping)** for real-time mapping and localization, enabling efficient navigation through complex indoor spaces while avoiding obstacles.
+A **LiDAR sensor** continuously scans the surroundings to generate a real-time map of the environment using **SLAM (Simultaneous Localization and Mapping)**.
+The generated map is displayed on a **mobile application**, allowing users to monitor the robot's live position, cleaning progress, and navigation path.

-The robot is simulated using **Gazebo** and visualized in **RViz**, allowing realistic testing before deployment on hardware.
-A dedicated **mobile application** enables users to monitor the robot's location, cleaning progress, battery status, and remotely control cleaning operations.
+A **Raspberry Pi** serves as the main processing unit, handling LiDAR data, mapping, path planning, and communication with the mobile application.
+It interfaces with the motor controller and onboard electronics to autonomously navigate through indoor environments while avoiding obstacles.

-**Intelligent corner detection using LiDAR to deploy an extendable cleaning arm or side brush for improved edge and corner cleaning efficiency.**
+To improve cleaning performance, the robot incorporates **intelligent corner detection**.
+When the LiDAR identifies corners or hard-to-reach edges, a **rack-and-pinion-based extendable cleaning arm** is actuated to reach beyond the robot's circular body, ensuring efficient cleaning of corners and wall edges before retracting and resuming normal operation.

 ---

 ## ✨ Features